 Our school values of ‘respect, responsibility and purpose’ are fully embraced, ensuring that children develop into well-rounded, community-spirited and responsible, international young people who achieve high levels of academic success.

 We are an accredited member of the Independent Association of Prep Schools (IAPS) so that we benchmark ourselves against the very best.
-We have also been awarded the Historical Association Silver Quality Mark (we are currently going for Gold), the Geographical Association Gold Quality Mark, International Schools Award Celebrating Diversity, UNICEF Rights Respecting Schools Bronze Award and the Primary Science Gold Quality Mark.
+We have also been awarded the Historical Association Silver Quality Mark (we are currently going for Gold), the Geographical Association Gold Quality Mark, International Schools Award Celebrating Diversity, UNICEF Rights Respecting Schools Silver Award and the Primary Science Gold Quality Mark.

 However, we don’t rest on our laurels as we believe that getting better never stops and the only way to ensure this is through continual dialogue with our school community.